isabella232/auth0-spring-security-mvc-sso-sample/app2-partner/README.md

 For all other settings defined in `auth0.properties` please refer to the [library readme](https://github.com/auth0/auth0-spring-security-mvc#auth0configuration)

-Special Note: There are two properties in `auth0.properties` that you do not need to touch.
-Leave values as `false`

-`auth0.servletFilterEnabled: false` - this ensures we don't autowire the ServletFilter defined in an Auth0 dependency library.

 `auth0.defaultAuth0WebSecurityEnabled: false` - this ensures we do not autowire the default configuration file provided with the `auth0-spring-security-mvc` library itself.
 That is a default configuration suitable only for simpler applications seeking to have an out of the box secured endpoint URL - similar to `auth-servlet` library.